 Much of the “proof” for drug use has to do with the way she slowly wasted away for years until her early death–from the slow-working disease tuberculosis.
 Lefler does address TB’s effect on her health and mentions that there’s no hard proof of her using drugs–although the mention is brief and a bit vague.
 Oh, for the missed opportunity to investigate this subject even further, and perhaps lay some misconceptions to rest!

 There’s also a couple details I found disconcerting, although they pop up in other biographies too.
 One is the assertion that “Keystone was the narcotic-dealing capital of Hollywood, with cocaine being the main attraction.”
-While there was some use of substances on the lot (which many of the Keystone employees were probably unaware of*), I’m concerned that this is going to give readers the impression that Roscoe Arbuckle, Ford Sterling, Slim Summerville, etc. were all snorting away before the cameras started rolling and having deals go down behind the Cyclorama.
+While there was probably some use of substances on the lot (which many of the Keystone employees were likely unaware of*), I’m concerned that this is going to give readers the impression that Roscoe Arbuckle, Ford Sterling, Slim Summerville, etc. were all snorting away before the cameras started rolling and having deals go down behind the Cyclorama.
 Words are strong, folks.
 I was also sad to see the “Jack Pickford + syphilis + drugs + Olive Thomas” rumors being spread a little further.
 And yes, the usual anecdotes from Adela Rogers St. Johns and Anita Loos make appearances.

 Still, these quibbles aside, there’s no doubt that Lefler’s focus is definitely and appropriately on Mabel–both as a film star and as a human being.
 This is very welcome.
 We come away from his book understanding not only how wildly popular she was, but how important she was to Hollywood.
 And we see her more clearly as the lively, generous soul that she was.
 There’s still some wiggle room for future researchers (and I would love to see a study of Mabel’s features compared to Mary Pickford’s), but Mabel Normand: The Life and Career of a Hollywood Madcap has set a new standard.
 It was published by McFarland (their order line is 800-253-2187) and can also be purchased on Amazon.